+Those unable to walk between the two villages are welcome to join some of the walk, perhaps the final section from Steeple Gidding, or to join at Little Gidding.
+The stations will also be observed at Ferrar House for those unable to join the walk.

+FROM THE CHAIRMAN

-Dear Fríends
+Dear Friends

 Another summer lies ahead of us and I hope that many of you will be able to join us at Little Gidding and Westminster Abbey.

 Can I give those of you who have not yet renewed your membership a gentle reminder?
 It would greatly help us if you were able to do so, and in particular if you can set up a standing order to make annual (or more regular) payments.
 As the Friends is a registered charity we can also benefit if you are able and willing to make a Gift Aid declaration.
 This enables us to reclaim from the taxman 22 pence for every pound donated.
 The only qualification is that you must be a UK taxpayer.
 Tax on income, savings or capital all count.

 We depend as always on your generosity to maintain and enhance the beauty and holiness of this place that is so special.

 With best wishes,

-Símon Kershaw
+Simon Kershaw

-ELIOT'S 'LITTLE GIDDING' DAY

-Graham Fawcett, now the President of the T S Eliot Society, has held two highlysuccessful and over-subscribed days at Little Gidding to study Eliot's poem.
-A third day is being arranged and is planned for Saturday 7 November.
-If you missed this study day the first twice and would like to join, then contact Ferrar House for further details.

 little gidding

 Saturday 11 July

 10.30am: Holy Communion at Leighton Bromswold

 1pm: Pilgrimage Walk to Little Gidding

 4pm: Prayers at the tomb of Nicholas Ferrar

+Evensong

-Evensong Friends of Little Gidding www.littlegidding.org.uk
+Friends of Little Gidding www.littlegidding.org.uk

 pilgrimage

 BISHOP IAN CUNDY

 It is with sadness that we report the sudden death of Ian Cundy, the Bishop of Peterborough, on 7 May.
 Bishop Ian, who led the Little Gidding Pilgrimage in 2006, had been ill for some time, and was due to retire on the grounds of ill health in the summer.
 Our thoughts and prayers are with Bishop Ian's wife, Jo, and their family.

+ELIOT'S 'LITTLE GIDDING' DAY

+Graham Fawcett, now the President of the T S Eliot Society, has held two highly-successful and over-subscribed days at Little Gidding to study Eliot's poem.
+A third day is being arranged and is planned for Saturday 7 November.
+If you missed this study day the first twice and would like to join, then contact Ferrar House for further details.

 NEWS FROM FERRAR HOUSE